dart-lang/site-www/src/_guides/google-apis.md

 such as the Google Docs API, YouTube Data API,
 Cloud Translation API, and Cloud Storage API.

-If you're building a Flutter application, see the corresponding [Google APIs guide][flutter-google-apis].
+If you're building a Flutter application, see the [Flutter guide for Google APIs][flutter-google-apis].

 If you'd like to access Google APIs as part of a server application, [see this sample][server-sample].